 From 1974 to 2018 Oliver Twist was family-owned.
 Today the company is owned by Swedish Match AB.
-Swedish Match is a global company with well known brand.
-They have production in 7 countries and work predominantly with smokeless tobacco products.
+Swedish Match is a global company with well known brands as Göteborgs Rapé, Genral and ZYN.
+The company has production in 7 countries and works predominantly with smokeless tobacco and nicotine products.

 Lars Dahlgren, CEO of Swedish Match, said regarding the sale, “Oliver Twist is a good complement to our smokeless portfolio and will provide increased depth to our chewing tobacco offerings, especially in Europe.”

 Oliver Twist chewing tobacco bits are a stimulant for adult consumers to help them meet their need for nicotine without the harmful effects of smoking.